microfossil/particle-classification-onnx/README.md

 The <a href="https://github.com/microfossil/particle-classification-onnx/blob/main/RaCAM_IS_software.zip">RaCAM_IS_software.zip</a>, <a href="https://github.com/microfossil/particle-classification-onnx/blob/main/RaCAM_OD_software.zip">RaCAM_OD_software.zip</a> and <a href="https://github.com/microfossil/particle-classification-onnx/blob/main/RaCAM_3D_files.zip">RaCAM_3D_files.zip</a> are now available to download.

-<a href="https://github.com/microfossil/particle-classification-onnx/blob/main/RaCAM_IS_software.zip">RaCAM_IS_software.zip</a>: file containing the RaCAM_IS software, required files and directories to run it, installation procedure, ImageJ scripts for automated image segmentation. <a href="https://github.com/microfossil/particle-classification-onnx/blob/main/ResNet50_EoceneRadiolaria.zip">ResNet50_EoceneRadiolaria.zip</a> contains an example CNN model to run a test label inference on provided radiolarian images.
+<a href="https://github.com/microfossil/particle-classification-onnx/blob/main/RaCAM_IS_software.zip">RaCAM_IS_software.zip</a>: file containing the *RaCAM<sub>IS</sub>* software, required files and directories to run it, installation procedure, ImageJ scripts for automated image segmentation. <a href="https://github.com/microfossil/particle-classification-onnx/blob/main/ResNet50_EoceneRadiolaria.zip">ResNet50_EoceneRadiolaria.zip</a> contains an example CNN model to run a test label inference on provided radiolarian images.
 RaCAM_IS software is a free software (developed using the Python programming language), used to perform image acquisition (using rpicam-apps developed by (© Raspberry Pi Ltd), image processing and segmentation (using the ImageJ software) and image recognition using CNNs.

-<a href="https://github.com/microfossil/particle-classification-onnx/blob/main/RaCAM_OD_software.zip">RaCAM_OD_software.zip</a>: file containing the RaCAM_OD software, required files and directories to run it, installation procedure, an example YOLO model to run an inference on a provided diatom field of view image.
+<a href="https://github.com/microfossil/particle-classification-onnx/blob/main/RaCAM_OD_software.zip">RaCAM_OD_software.zip</a>: file containing the *RaCAM<sub>OD</sub>* software, required files and directories to run it, installation procedure, an example YOLO model to run an inference on a provided diatom field of view image.
 RaCAM_OD software is a free software (developed using the Python programming language), used to perform image acquisition (using rpicam-apps developed by (© Raspberry Pi Ltd), and object detection on still images and live streams using YOLO models.

-The <a href="https://github.com/microfossil/particle-classification-onnx/blob/main/RaCAM_IS_software.zip">RaCAM_IS_software.zip</a> (containing the RaCAM_IS software, ImageJ scripts, and miso-onnx library to run image segmentation), and the <a href="https://github.com/microfossil/particle-classification-onnx/blob/main/RaCAM_OD_software.zip">RaCAM_OD_software.zip</a> (containing the RaCAM_OD software and .onnx model example to run still image and live stream object detection) are protected under <a href="https://www.gnu.org/licenses/gpl-3.0.html">GNU GPLv.3 license</a> (Copyright © 2026 <a href="https://www.gns.cri.nz/about-us/staff-search/martin-tetard/">Martin Tetard</a>).
+The <a href="https://github.com/microfossil/particle-classification-onnx/blob/main/RaCAM_IS_software.zip">RaCAM_IS_software.zip</a> (containing the *RaCAM<sub>IS</sub>* software, ImageJ scripts, and miso-onnx library to run image segmentation), and the <a href="https://github.com/microfossil/particle-classification-onnx/blob/main/RaCAM_OD_software.zip">RaCAM_OD_software.zip</a> (containing the *RaCAM<sub>OD</sub>* software and .onnx model example to run still image and live stream object detection) are protected under <a href="https://www.gnu.org/licenses/gpl-3.0.html">GNU GPLv.3 license</a> (Copyright © 2026 <a href="https://www.gns.cri.nz/about-us/staff-search/martin-tetard/">Martin Tetard</a>).
 This license allows users to freely run, share, and modify software while requiring that any modified versions be distributed under the same license terms, including the disclosure of source code.

 <img src="https://www.gnu.org/graphics/gplv3-or-later.png" width="120">

 ![RaCAM14](Pictures/RaCAM14.png "RaCAM14")

-<a href="https://github.com/microfossil/particle-classification-onnx/blob/main/RaCAM_3D_files.zip">RaCAM_3D_files.zip</a>: file containing 3D models of camera sensor adaptors and camera cases is also available to download to print your own.
+<a href="https://github.com/microfossil/particle-classification-onnx/blob/main/RaCAM_3D_files.zip">RaCAM_3D_files.zip</a>: file containing **3D models** of camera sensor adaptors and camera cases is also available to download to print your own.
 These 3D designs allow users to 3D-print (preferably using resin), cases for the Raspberry Pi 5 Board, and adaptors to attach camera modules to the board case, and screw then on the C/CS-mount of a microscope.
 Different adaptor versions are available in the "RaCAM_3D_files.zip" file: A HQ Camera version; a CS-mount threaded version for Camera module V2 and AI camera; a C-mount threaded version for Camera module V2 and AI camera; and a C-mount-adaptor version for Camera module V2 and AI camera.
 Two versions of the camera cases are also available to be 3D printed.

 <a href="https://github.com/microfossil/particle-classification-onnx/blob/main/RaCAM_3D_files.zip">RaCAM_3D_files.zip</a> © 2026 by <a href="https://www.gns.cri.nz/about-us/staff-search/martin-tetard/">Martin Tetard</a> is licensed under <a href="https://creativecommons.org/licenses/by-nc-sa/4.0/">CC BY-NC-SA 4.0</a>.
 This licence allows use, modification, and redistribution under the same terms for personal purposes only as long as credit is given to the creator, and preventing any commercial use.
 These resources are open-source and freely available to the public and scientific community.
 Any private companies willing to use these assets can contact us at martin.tetard@earthsciences.nz to discuss terms and conditions.